ThinkTankShark/react-webpack-jsx-babel-eslint/README.md

 # react-webpack-jsx-babel-eslint
-A React skeleton using Webpack, Babel, JSX and Airbnb ESlint
+A React skeleton using Webpack, Babel, JSX and Airbnb ESlint Starter Kit

-# react-webpack-babel
-Simple React Webpack Babel Starter Kit

 This is a simple [React](https://facebook.github.io/react/), [Webpack](http://webpack.github.io/) and [Babel](https://babeljs.io/) application with nothing else in it.